I provide a number of genealogy services. These include:

 - Breaking Down Brickwalls – Hints and tips for how to break down brickwalls.
 Different techniques and methods for approaching brickwalls.
 Tricks for finding those badly transcribed records (or where the records are wrong in the first place).
 Where else to look for clues to British brickwalls when you fail to find them in the obvious places.

 Have you taken a DNA test but now do not know how to interpret the results?
 Do you have a specific research problem and you want to find out how to use DNA to help progress it?
 I have been using DNA to support my genealogy research for the past few years and have used all three types of tests (autosomal, Y-DNA and mtDNA).
-I have experience looking at results from most the major testing companies.
+I have experience looking at results from all the major testing companies.
 If you need help with DNA, let me know so we can arrange a consultation session (contact details on About).

 My main career has been in nuclear safety engineering which has included the need to always verify any work that has been done.
 There is always a benefit of a second pair of eyes looking at work to provide a level of assurance that the research is as accurate as possible.